 If we think about how the word sabr is used commonly today, than having sabr alone is not the answer.
 More specifically, sabr without action, is not the answer.
+Having patience and staying in a harmful situation is not the answer.
 If the people being bullied are staying quiet and not taking action, then the bullies think they can continue on with the negative behaviour, which is what they want, for it gives them control.

 The only time having patience and doing nothing else will help, is when you have no control over the situation, however, in the cases above, there is a chance for the situation to change if the individuals being affected take action; if they gain the strength to speak up and defend themselves.
 What would be more effective is telling them to have strength to speak up and confront the person that is being the bully or telling them to have strength to reach out to someone who can help correct the situation.

 Likewise, we must have faith in God, that His plans are the best of plans, but at the same time we must take action:

 “But relying on Allah and entrusting one’s affairs to Him in the correct sense must be accompanied by taking permissible measures, as is indicated in the hadith of Anas ibn Maalik, who said: A man said: O Messenger of Allah, should I tie up [my camel] and rely on Allah, or should I leave it loose and rely on Him?
 He said: “Tie it up and rely [on Allah].”
 Narrated by at-Tirmidhi (2517); classed as hasan by al-Albaani in Saheeh Sunan at-Tirmidhi [(2/610]. (source, islamqa.info)